 Halle-lujah or not Berry good?
 One of the more forgettable films on Halle's CV, this is a plot-by-numbers potboiler with a few bog-standard twists that will leave you resolutely unmoved.
 You wouldn't say Berry was bad in it, but it's a film that's only remarkable due to the fact co-star Robert Downey Jr accidentally broke Berry's arm during filming.

-The movie: The most ill-advised superhero movie ever made, it took everything that was great about Michelle Pfeiffer's performance in Batman Returns and buried it in kitty litter.
+The most ill-advised superhero movie ever made, it took everything that was great about Michelle Pfeiffer's performance in Batman Returns and buried it in kitty litter.

 Rotten Tomatoes rating: 9%

 Halle-lujah or not Berry good?
 Catwoman was such a disaster it secured four Razzies including Worst Actress for Berry.
 To her credit, she accepted the award in person: "I want to thank Warner Bros for casting me in this piece-of-s**t, god-awful movie."
 Me-ow!
 Catwoman is the reason you don't see any female superheroes in cinemas these days.

 The third X-Men movie but the first without Bryan Singer at the helm, it's a competent if undeserving end to the trilogy.

 Halle-lujah or not Berry good?
 Dare we say that by this point, Berry's ego – or at least what her agent was demanding – was getting out of control?
 Before he dropped out to make way for Brett Ratner, Bryan Singer and Halle allegedly fell out over Storm's lack of a decent role – Berry reportedly requested she had as much screen time as Hugh Jackman.

 A ludicrous cyber-thriller which sees journalist Berry flirt awkwardly with Bruce Willis' businessman, who she suspects is the killer of her childhood friend.